 Solution 1 – Install the latest .NET Framework and Catalyst Control Center

 Catalyst Control Center relies on .NET Framework, so if you’re experiencing any issues it’s always a good idea to update your .NET Framework.
-As for the latest .NET Framework you can download it from here.
+As for the latest .NET Framework, you can download it from here.

 In addition, updating your Catalyst Control Center and display drivers is also highly advised.
-We recommend this driver updater tool to automatically download all the outdated drivers on your PC.
+You can download the latest driver for your graphics card from the AMD’s website.

-If updating .NET Framework and Catalyst Control Center doesn’t work, uninstall them both and then install them again.
+If updating the .NET Framework and Catalyst Control Center doesn’t work, uninstall them both and then install them again.

 Solution 2 – Disable Catalyst Control Center from Startup